fmmr/plyglot/README.md

 - Real-time communication using OpenAI's GPT models
 - Light and dark theme support with system preference detection
 - Typing indicators to show when responses are being processed
-- Voice input support with speech recognition (in supported browsers)
 - Clean and responsive UI

 ## Requirements